hsheikhm/GitHub-CV/README.md

 * ***Description:***
 A takeaway restaurant built in Ruby to demonstrate the SOLID principles and TDD.
 * ***Technologies:***
 The app is built in Ruby and is fully tested using RSpec.
-The text messaging function is achieved by the Twilio API which had also been [stubbed](https://github.com/hsheikhm/takeaway-challenge/blob/master/spec/textmessenger_spec.rb) for testing.
+The text messaging function is achieved by the Twilio API, which had also been [stubbed](https://github.com/hsheikhm/takeaway-challenge/blob/master/spec/textmessenger_spec.rb) for testing.
 * ***Successes:***
 The app best demonstrates the use of 'doubles' within testing.
 It is fully test driven.
 It clearly shows off the use of principles such as Single Responsibility and Dependency Injection.